 Most of the time, the injured party will be asked to testify at a workers' comp hearing.
-You will answer questions from your own workers' comp attorney (if you have one) and then by opposing counsel (cross examination).
-You will most likely be asked about how your injury occurred, what your limitations are, and what symptoms you suffer from, along with your current job duties, education and training.
-If you do not know the answer to a question, never guess or speculate.
-If applicable, state that you do not know or do not remember.
-If you are asked to testify, prepare what you intend to say ahead of time to avoid confusion.
-Be sure to write down in detail your injury timeline, including primary care treatment and all referrals so that you know the proper sequence of events when asked.
-You will be placed under oath, and it is of the utmost importance to answer completely and honestly.
+You will answer questions from your own workers' comp attorney (if you have one) and then by opposing counsel (cross-examination).
+You will most likely be asked about how your injury occurred, permanent disabilities, what symptoms you suffer from, current job duties, education, and employment training.

+Never guess or speculate if you do not know the answer to a question.
+You can say that you do not know or do not remember.
+If you are asked to testify, prepare what you intend to say to avoid confusion.
+Be sure to write your work-related injury timeline in detail, including primary care treatment and all referrals, so that you know the proper sequence of events when asked.
+Your workers' comp lawyer can help you prepare for the hearing, so you are familiar with the process.

-The judge usually does not make any decisions at your worker's comp hearing but instead will review all exhibits, testimony, and evidence and present his or her order within 30 to 90 days.
-The decision will be mailed to you or your attorney, the insurance company's attorney, and the insurance company.
-If the judge rules against you, or for some other reason you disagree with the decision, you have to right to file an appeal.
+The judge may not make any decisions at your workers’ comp hearing but instead will review all exhibits, testimony, and evidence and present a final order within 30 to 90 days.
+The written decision will be mailed to you or your attorney, the insurance company's lawyer, and the insurance company.
+If the judge rules against you, or for some other reason you disagree with the judge's decision, you have to right to file an appeal.